petterhj/nrk-to-xbmc/README.md

 NRKtoXBMC
 ============================
-Open streams from [NRK](http://tv.nrk.no) in XBMC.
+Open streams from [NRK](http://tv.nrk.no) in XBMC from the command line.
 Supports multiple hosts.

 **Configuration**
 Enable the webserver in XBMC (Settings->Services->Webserver).